b-lab-org/impact-go-work-heroku-buildpack/README.md

 // +heroku install ./cmd/...
 ```

-The `go.work` file also has the placeholder `HEROKU_WORK_DIRECTIVES` added.
+The `go.work` file also has the placeholder `//HEROKU_WORK_DIRECTIVES` added.

-The build will replace the placeholder variable `HEROKU_WORK_DIRECTIVES` with the content of the `project/heroku-directives.txt` file.
+The build will replace the placeholder variable `//HEROKU_WORK_DIRECTIVES` with the content of the `project/heroku-directives.txt` file.

 #### `HEROKU_WORK_PROCFILE`
 This variable points to a file containing the Heroku procfile contents.